ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 ---
 ## Input Action Asset
 We now have the new input system installed and turned on, but it doesn't actually do anything yet.
-Unity won't know what a _Jump_ or a _Move_ means untile we define it.
+Unity won't know what a _Jump_ or a _Move_ means until we define it.

 To make the new input system work, we need to create an **Input Actions Asset**.
-This asset can be thought as a _Input Database_ stroing all of the following information:
+This asset can be thought of as an _Input Database_ storing all of the following information:

 - **Action Maps**: Group actions by context (Player, UI, Vehicle, etc.)
 - **Actions**: Define what the player wants to do (Jump, Fire, Move)